 Here are seven reasons discounts or coupons are not good marketing tools

-Coupons are looked at as an ongoing effort.
+Coupons are perceived as an ongoing effort.
 In effect, they become the whole marketing plan.

-By the time you factor in your time in creating them, printing them, distributing them and factoring in the actual discounting itself, you have a very expensive promotion.
+When you factor in your time in creating, printing, and distributing discounts, plus factoring in the actual price reduction itself, you have a very expensive promotion.

-You have taught the customer that your product is not worth what you priced it at.
-In fact, you may have given the illusion you are raking in the big bucks on their backs.
+You teach the customer that your product is not worth its full price.
+You may give the illusion you are raking in big bucks on their backs.

-You are rewarding people who have no relationship to the success of your business.
+You reward people who have no relationship to the success of your business

-Your sales staff will keep a copy of the coupon to offer to their own customers or friends.
+Your sales staff will keep a copy of the coupon to offer to their customers or friends

 If your regular customers who have supported you find out someone who’s never been there is getting a better deal than they are, they just might not return.

 How to lose regular customers paying full price, in a snap